Outerbridgeio/Outerbridge/README.md

 Official Outerbridge docs can be found under: https://docs.outerbridge.io

 ## Support
-Feel free to ask any questions, request new features in [discussion](https://github.com/Outerbridgeio/Outerbridge/discussions)
+Feel free to ask any questions, raise problems, and request new features in [discussion](https://github.com/Outerbridgeio/Outerbridge/discussions)

 ## Environment Setup